Why you shouldn't give out goody bags while flying with a baby

-Editor's note: TODAY Parents editor Rebecca Dube penned this back in 2014, but it's just as relevant today as similar stories — of well-meaning parents sharing bags of candy with their fellow passengers to apologize for having babies on board — continue to go viral.

-The kind act of two first-time parents went viral this week after they handed out goody bags to fellow passengers on a flight, apologizing in advance for any disturbance their baby might cause.
+The kind act of two first-time parents went viral in 2014 after they handed out goody bags to fellow passengers on a flight, apologizing in advance for any disturbance their baby might cause.
+The trend continues into 2019, as one mom distributed bags of candy and earplugs to passengers on a flight from Seoul to San Francisco.

 That’s sweet.
 It’s thoughtful.
 It’s also wrong.

-Note: Editor's note: TODAY Parents editor Rebecca Dube penned this back in 2014, but it's just as relevant today as similar stories — of well-meaning parents sharing goodie bags with their fellow passengers to apologize for having babies on board — continue to go viral.